 We've tested numerous market-leading options and found that Square Register is the best cash register for small businesses in 2023.
-It accepts a wide variety of payment options and has an intuitive touchscreen interface and a customer-facing display.
-Aside from its slick hardware, its POS software helps users manage all aspects of their business, from staff performance to inventory.
+It accepts a wide variety of payment options, has an intuitive touchscreen interface and a customer-facing display, and helps users manage all aspects of their business, from staff performance to inventory.
+Toast's Countertop Kit is another top cash register for small food businesses with excellent hospitality features and no start-up payments required.

 Top Registers for Small Businesses: Overview